php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 ### 4.3 Potential Issues

-The most difficult part of defining the method signatures for the interfaces.
+The most difficult part is defining the method signatures for the interfaces.
 As there is no clear declaration in PSR-7 as to what values are explicitly required, the properties that are read-only must be inferred based on whether the interfaces have methods to copy-and-modify the object.